 a rite of spring

-In Give Up, Old Ghosts!
-Meirhaeghe guides us through the backstage areas of memory.
-Our ability to retain and pass on collective knowledge forms the arc of the play.
+In Give Up, Old Ghosts! director Benjamin Meirhaeghe takes us behind the curtains of memory.
+Our ability to remember and pass on collective knowledge comprises the dramatic arc of the production.

 Quoting from her dance repertoire, Fumiyo Ikeda depicts what a body remembers.
-Inspired by the queer resistance texts of Ursula Le Guin, the performers explore how to pave the way to a future without violence and oppression, but with magic.
-Scenographer Jozef Wouters - who was inspired by a bewitched house - transforms the stage into an echo chamber in which sounds and images from the present and past intermingle.
+The performers explore how to pave the way to a future where there is no violence and oppression, but magic instead.
+Scenographer Jozef Wouters – who was inspired by a haunted house – transforms the stage into an echo chamber of sounds and images from the past and present.

 In collaboration with VIERNULVIER